Learn how to identify and treat dollar spot fungus without using toxic chemicals!

-Infection by dollar spot fungus (Sclerotinia homeocarp) appears as tan or straw-colored spots ranging in size from a quarter to that of a silver dollar sunken in the turf.
+Infection by dollar spot (Sclerotinia homeocarp) appears as tan or straw-colored spots ranging in size from a quarter to that of a silver dollar sunken in the turf.
 Occasionally, small cottony strings of the fungus can be seen growing from the diseased leaf blades.

 Dollar spot occurs throughout the growing period, and is most active during moist, warm days and cool nights.
 As the disease progresses, individual spots may join to destroy large patches of lawn.
 It occurs widely on golf greens, but may also be a severe problem on lawns growing under dry soil conditions.

-Dollar spot damage is usually more severe if there is a deficiency of nitrogen.
+Turf damage is usually more severe if there is a deficiency of nitrogen.
 Disease fungi are spread from one area to another by water, wind, mowers, other equipment or shoes.